 2019 Theme “Be bold!
 Listen for common ground”

-The concept of this year’s IDL theme is based on listening first for similarities – what we have in common, that’s what we mean by listen for common ground.
-Once two people have found common vital ground and priorities (and are surprised by the number of them), it is far easier to discuss differences, points of disagreement or conflict in a mature and respectful way.
+This year’s IDL theme is based on listening first for similarities – what we have in common.
+That’s what we mean by ‘listen for common ground’.
+Once two people have found common ground and priorities (and are surprised by the number of them), it is far easier to discuss differences, points of disagreement or conflict, in a mature and respectful way.
 We’ll help you to achieve this goal.

-One other aspect of courage is to be mature and confident enough to not be afraid to confront with different views.
-The idea is to not fall by the first phrase or slogan we hear (rolling eyes); It takes critical listening to understand what is being said (and what is not), to discern the facts from the propaganda.
+One other aspect of courage is to be mature and confident enough to not be afraid to be confronted with different views.
+The idea is to not to be distracted by the first phrase or slogan we hear (eye-rolling here) – it takes critical listening to understand what is being said (and what is not) and to discern the facts from the propaganda.

-We may decide to be influenced on certain aspects by others’ discourse, but only after having listened carefully and having made sure that what we understand is exactly what the other wants to say.
+We may decide to be influenced in certain aspects by the others’ discourse, but only after having listened carefully, and having made sure that what we understand is exactly what the other wants to say.

 We won’t let you down on this “wild” path!

-Visit also the ILA website to have an idea of the huge work that has been done by this Association since 1979.
+On the International Listening Association website www.listen.org/ you can get an idea of the huge amount of work that has been done by the ILA since 1979.

-Become an ILA member and dig into the enormous documentation available.
-Meet friendly and very knowledgeable people online and at various events, the next one being the Annual Convention in Vancouver Canada on March 21-23 “Listening to Conflict”.
+Become an ILA member and dig into the enormous amount of resources and documentation available.
+Meet friendly and knowledgeable people online and at various events, such as the Annual International Convention: https://listen.org/2020-ILA-Convention